 What is assisted suicide?

-Assisted suicide has several different interpretations and definitions.
+Assisted suicide has several different

 “Intentionally helping a person commit suicide by providing drugs for self-administration, at that person’s voluntary and competent request.”

 Some definitions include the words, “in order to relieve intractable (persistent, unstoppable) suffering.”